malacn/Shreemala_Portfolio/README.md

 # Shreemala Portfolio

-Seasoned Technical Writer with more than a decade global corportate experience, producing clear, user-friendly documentation fro complex software systems and processes.
+Seasoned Technical Writer and content strategist with more than a decade global corportate experience, producing clear, user-friendly documentation for complex software systems in agile and waterfall software development models.
+Experienced in proactively collaboarting with distict stakeholers and delivering multiple documetation deliverables for various teams such as software development, production support, eduction, and release management.
-Multilungual and cultu